-Today we’re taking a shotgun approach to some of our most robust features that we commonly see collecting dust—when they definitely shouldn’t be.
+Today we’re taking a shotgun approach to some of the most robust features that we commonly see collecting dust—when they definitely shouldn’t be.

 If you don’t have RFP software, it’s good to know how certain features will elevate your current response process so you can make a case for this technology at your organization.
 If you’re new to RFP software—whether RFPIO or another platform—we’ll show you the possibilities your team can start pursuing quickly through improved user experience.

 Why focus on user experience with RFP response?

 During a meeting the other day, the RFPIO team was talking candidly about why RFP responders should care about engaging in this deeper level of functionality.
 The crux of the matter is: By truly understanding the features in your solution, your team can achieve maximum benefits.

 On the surface, you might be thinking about user experience in the traditional sense.
 Good user experience involves less friction and encourages efficiency.
 These points are absolutely valid, but here are a few other side benefits worth mentioning.

 First off, focusing on user experience in your RFP software brings user adoption to the next level.
 Unearthing an underutilized feature or two will spark conversation internally for you to step up your existing RFP response process.

 It also increases adoption.
 The more familiar and comfortable you can make the solution, the more team members will be inclined to accept new technology and adopt it.
 Most importantly, taking the time to improve the user experience in your solution sets you up for future success.
 Using the technology the way it was meant to be increases your effectiveness companywide.

 Once your team has officially on-boarded with your proposal management solution, it’s time to look at the many ways you can make it your own.
-The best RFP platforms holds a wealth of customization options already.
+The best RFP platforms hold a wealth of customization options already.